Income & Work

 Your pay rise increases your gross income.
 And like the rest of your income, that extra amount is subject to tax.
 So the increase to your take-home pay is the raise minus the tax on it.

 The tax on the extra income is charged at your marginal rate — the rate that applies to your top slice of income.
 Because a raise sits on top of everything you already earn, it is taxed at that top rate.
+Most taxpayers also pay the Medicare levy of 2% on top of income tax, so the real "cost" of the raise is your marginal rate plus the levy.

 A Worked Example

-Suppose you receive a 5,000 raise and your marginal tax rate is 32.5%.
-The tax on the extra income is 5,000 × 32.5% = 1,625.
+Suppose you earn $85,000 and receive a $5,000 raise.
+Your marginal rate is 30%, plus the 2% Medicare levy — 32% in total on the extra income.
+The tax on the raise is $5,000 × 32% = $1,600.
 So your take-home pay rises by:

 See what a pay rise adds to your real take-home pay.